Travel Safe

 -

-Tourist pass: The Valencia Tourist Card lets you use the bus, metro and tram for 24, 48 or 72 hours.
+Tourist pass: Valencia Tourist Card can be used on the bus, metro and tram for 24, 48 or 72 hours, or you can choose a 7-day option without transport.
 Free entrance to some museums and monuments and discounts on leisure.

 How to get around in metro/tram